5.3 Manage the impact on business of long-term cost pressures within state and local government (two action items)

 5.3.1 Conduct an assessment of the competitiveness and sustainability of the unemployment insurance system

-- Governor Patrick filed legislation in January 2013 that will lower business costs and encourage job growth by freezing unemployment insurance rates for employers and reducing or eliminating the contributions they make to fund health care programs for low-income residents.
+- Legislation was filed in January 2013 that will lower business costs and encourage job growth by freezing unemployment insurance rates for employers and reducing or eliminating the contributions they make to fund health care programs for low-income residents.
 Freezing the employer Unemployment Insurance (UI) contribution for 2013 at “E” will save employers an estimated $500 million.
-This marks the fourth year in a row that Governor Patrick has advocated for freezing the UI rate in order to provide economic relief to employers.
-If passed, the Patrick-Murray Administration and the Legislature will have saved employers approximately $1.7 billion over the last four years alone.
+This marks the fourth year in a row that advocating for freezing the UI rate in order to provide economic relief to employers.
+If passed, the Legislature will have saved employers approximately $1.7 billion over the last four years alone.
 Even with the freeze, the Unemployment Insurance Trust Fund balance will end 2013 with approximately $600 million dollars.

 5.3.2 Continue to develop additional reforms as needed to further improve the sustainability of the pension system and to accelerate the attainment of a “well-funded” pension system as defined by industry and federal government standards